Wabash Frisco and Pacific Railroad

 ARE YOU HANDICAP ACCESSIBLE?

 Handicap accessible cars are also available if needed.
 Please select “special needs loading access” when booking your ticket, and this will signify to us ahead of time that we need to ensure we keep our most accessible cars open for your reserved time.
+These enclosed cars have backs on the seats for better stability.
+Note: Our cars are no big enough to accommodate wheel chairs.

 CAN I RESCHEDULE/CANCEL MY TICKET?

-You can reschedule or cancel your ticket up until 48 hours prior to your scheduled departure time by clicking the “Change/Cancel Appointment” button in your ticket confirmation email.
-If you reschedule, your payment will automatically be applied to your new ticket time.
-If you cancel, you will receive a full refund.
-In the case, however, that you do not reschedule or cancel at least 48 hours in advance and you do not show up for your ticketed time, your reservation will be considered a donation to the railroad.
-We do not provide complimentary rescheduling or cancellations in the 48 hours directly prior to the scheduled reservation time.
+In the case that you do not reschedule or cancel at least 48 hours in advance, and you do not show up for your ticketed time, your reservation will be considered a donation to the railroad.
+We do not provide rescheduling or cancellation services less than 48 hours prior to the scheduled reservation time.

 WHAT IF IT RAINS?

-For the last 80 years our trains have run rain or shine, and will continue to do so.
+For the last 85 years our trains have run rain or shine, and will continue to do so.
 The vast majority of the ride also takes place through dense tree cover, which provides a natural umbrella.
 On rainy days, if we are open for operations, we will not provide complimentary rescheduling or cancellations and recommend that riders come prepared with ponchos and/or umbrellas of their own.
 If we have not suspended operations, any reservation for a rider who chooses not to ride due to weather will be considered a donation to the railroad.

 However, in the case of severe weather (hail, lightning, etc.), we will suspend operations to protect our guests.
 In the event we do suspend operations, we will proactively notify the affected ticket holders and provide them with a promo code for them to obtain complimentary tickets for a later date.